kg6y-ucd/sudoku-gen/README.md

 # sudoku-gen
 A program that generates 9x9 or 16x16 Sudoku puzzles.

+Using the same generation logic as this program, we created data for TIC-80's [SUDOKU8000](https://tic80.com/play?cart=4203)
 ## Prerequisites
 The prerequisites are JRE (Java Runtime Environment), alloy4.2_2015-02-22.jar downloaded from https://alloytools.org/download.html, and abcl.jar included in abcl-bin-1.9.2, which can be downloaded from https://armedbear.common-lisp.dev.